Superelliptic curves with large Galois images

+\begin{proof} See Remarks 4.2, 4.4 and 4.5 of \cite{Zarhin} (note that although Zarhin works over an algebraic closure of the ground field, his calculation suffices as differentials behave well with with respect to base change \cite[Lemma 5.2.26]{Liu}, alternatively one can work directly over the base field using Baker's Theorem, see for example \cite[Theorem 2.2]{Models_Curves_DVR}). \end{proof}

 From the discussion in \S \ref{subsection_endo_char}, there is a unique infinity type associated to $\Omega$, which is determined up to equivalence by Theorem \ref{thm_fite_inf_type_up_to_equiv}.
 As we are working with the $\lambda$-adic avatars of $\Omega$, it is not important to determine the exact infinity type of $\Omega$.
-Instead, for convenience we shall fix one and by abuse of language refer to it as the infinity type of $\Omega$.
+Instead, for convenience we shall fix a representative of the equivalence class and by abuse of language refer to it as the infinity type of $\Omega$.
 Thus, let us say

 is the infinity type of $\Omega$, where $\psi_j^{}:\Qr \hookrightarrow \Bar{\QQ}$ is the embedding sending $\zr$ to $\zr^{j}$.
 We denote the reduction of $\Omega_{\lambda}$ modulo $\lambda$ by $\Bar{\Omega}_{\lambda}$.